berttejeda/ansible-taskrunner/README.md

 As stated in the [overview](#overview), this tool functions much like the *make* command in that it accepts an input file that essentially extends its cli options.

 We create a specially formatted ansible-playbook that serves as a task definition file (by default, Taskfile.yaml).

+This task definition file:

+- Acts like a command-line script
+- Is a valid ansible playbook (Taskfile.yaml), and can thus be launched with the `ansible-playbook` command
+- Variables available to the pre-execution phase are also available to the ansible execution phase

 In the following sections, we'll be building a sample manifest/playbook named *Taskfile.yaml*